-The CSLAP dataset on Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggest that non-contact recreation may be stressed by excessive weeds.
+The CSLAP dataset on Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggest that swimming, boating, fishing and other non-contact recreation may be threatened by nuisance weeds and occasional shoreline blooms associated with elevated nutrients.
 However, these impacts are reported to be associated with bladderwort, a native plant species.